IskanderBlue/Getting-and-Cleaning-Data/codeBook.md

 variableFieldWidth "12"

-variableDefinition "The average of the means of the time domain signals of the body angular velocity in the Y -axis direction, which had been normalized and bounded within [-1,1]."
+variableDefinition "The average of the means of the time domain signals of the body angular velocity in the Y-axis direction, which had been normalized and bounded within [-1,1]."

-rangeOfValues      "-0.002471620  to   0.027470756"
+rangeOfValues      "-0.204205356087805  to  0.0274707556666667"

 [,23]